 Drawabox is excellent for beginners.
 It is an exercise oriented online course/curriculum.
 It helps teach some very important basics, like how to use your shoulder while drawing, and how to focus on creating confident lines.
 As it progresses, it advocates focusing on using construction to begin thinking in 3D.
 The rigidity of the rules and recommendations in the course are helpful and not a hindrance.
 The provided drills / exercises are what makes Drawabox unique - it provides a set of highly opinionated out of the box challenges, that other online resources often don't have (at least free ones).
 With that said, the creator is humble and admits that they are still learning at the same time, continuously improving Drawabox.
 I found this mix of decisive-humbleness to be relatable and also useful for getting a kickstart at actually drawing rather than sitting around thinking "what should I do" or "where should I start?".

-Recommend?: yes, but - make sure to start drawing pencil and follow the 50% rule.
+Recommend?: yes, but - follow the 50% rule.
 Don't feel compelled to do ONLY drawabox.
 Taking breaks from it is ok.

 Figuary is a drawing 'challenge' to encourage people to try and do a figure drawing everyday for the month of February.
 This takes no more than 15-25 minutes each day.
 I found this to be an excellent way to just get started and go; I had not read any figure drawing books before I did it and that gave me the motivation to not worry too much about fundamentals, and just try.
 Further, as I had never done something like figuary before (I had done one off life drawing classes), I found the continued exposure to the human form to be an important and beneficial experience.
 From this alone, I can see how beauty (and courage) are wrapped up in ways I had never previously considered.